 The courts have further held that KRS 131.110(1) is "mandatory in nature" and that failure to submit documentation as it requires will result in the taxpayer's loss of the right to further review of the assessment or refund denial in question.
 Scotty's Construction Co. v.
 Revenue Cabinet, 779 S.W.2d 234 (Ky.App., 1989).
 In both Scotty's Construction and Eagle Machine, the taxpayers failed to provide any substantial information in support of their denials of tax liability, despite being given ample opportunity to do.
 The same is true in this matter.

-Therefore, the outstanding omitted tangible personal property tax assessments totaling for the commonwealth of Kentucky.

-P.S.C. due to the Commonwealth of Kentucky.
+Therefore, the outstanding tangible personal property ad valorem tax assessment totaling (plus applicable interest and penalties) are legitimate liabilities of due to the Commonwealth of Kentucky.